Thursday Jun 4, 2026

 Featuring a keynote from Emily Schuyler of Indigenous London Arts, facilitation by Chamber board

-member and Indigenous creator Katie Wilhelm, and a panel of Indigenous visual artists, the evening will
+member and Indigenous creator Katie Wilhelm, and a panel of Indigenous visual artists, the evening will invite members and community leaders to think differently about space, civic leadership, and visible action.
+Participating panelists are currently being determined.

 About the Keynote: